brandur/sorg/content/drafts/rust-web.md

 they're an upper bound on parallelism.

 However, this limit can also be a major advantage.
-While scaling up a database like Postgres one of the first limits that you're likely to run into is the one around the maximum number of simultaneous connections.
+While scaling up a database like Postgres, one of the first limits you're likely to run into is the one around the maximum number of simultaneous connections.
 Even the biggest instances on Heroku or GCP max out at 500 connections, and the smaller instances have limits that are _much_ lower.
-Big applications with coarse connection management schemes (e.g., Rails) tend to resort to hacky solutions like [PgBouncer][pgbouncer] to sidestep the problem.
+Big applications with coarse connection management schemes (e.g., Rails, but also many others) tend to resort to hacky solutions like [PgBouncer][pgbouncer] (a connection pool for frameworks that forgot to build a connection pool) to sidestep the problem.

 Specifying the number of synchronous actors by extension also specifies the maximum number of connections that a